 How To Turn On or Off Closed Captions on a Samsung Smart TV

 Captions can even be helpful when you’re trying to learn a new language.
-No matter why you’ve introducing closed captions into your life, there’s no doubt that they’re incredibly helpful.
+No matter why you’ve introduced closed captions into your life, there’s no doubt that they’re incredibly helpful.
 This tutorial will show you how to use closed captions on Samsung Smart TV.

 Closed captions, or CC, differ from subtitles when it comes to television support, and we’ll explore that, too.
 First, let’s take a look at how to turn closed captions on and off on a Samsung Smart TV.
 This process will probably be very similar to a variety of television sets, but of course, since every manufacturer does everything a little bit differently, the exact wording and path may vary.

 Turning Closed Captions ON with a Samsung Smart TV